chrisprof/amphitrites-story/README.md

 # amphitrites-story
+SCHOOL PROJECT

-THIS IS FOR A SCHOOL PROJECT.
-We had to make an presentation about a greek god/goddess and my group chose Amphitrite.
-I decided to make this to add an interactive story to our presentation.
+My group had to make an presentation/project about a greek god/goddess.
+We chose Amphitrite.

+I decided to make this to add an interactive story to our presentation/project.

 check out the website at: https://chrisprof.github.io/amphitrites-story